CollabCodeTech/content-to-social-media/posts/day-001/how-to-setup-eslint-and-prettier-on-node.md

     npx eslint --init

 npx installs packages globally and temporarily.
 It means that npx removes already-used packages after usage.
-It is an excellent option if you don't want to save disk space and always run an updated version of the package. npx is available since version 5.2 of npm.
+It is an excellent option if you want to save disk space and always run an updated version of the package. npx is available since version 5.2 of npm.

 The command configures ESLint by asking questions about your preferences.
 Below, I present the questions and my recommendations.